-†† Portfolio turnover rate is for the period indicated and periods of less than one year have not been annualized.
+^{††} Portfolio turnover rate is for the period indicated and periods of less than one year have not been annualized.
 Excludes effect of in-kind transfers.

-The Fund commenced operations on November 23, 2020.
+(1) The Fund commenced operations on November 23, 2020.

+During the periods, certain fees were waived.
 Amounts designated as "-" are \$0 or have been rounded to \$0.